-- 1. Being informed that Swiss Life AG, General-Guisan-Quai 40, CH-8002 Zurich, Switzerland (the "Issuer"), issued and sold guaranteed callable subordinated capital securities due 2048 (the "Bonds") in the aggregate principal amount of CHF 175,000,000, Swiss Life Holding AG, General-Guisan-Quai 40, CH-8002 Zurich, Switzerland (the "Guarantor"), herewith irrevocably, but on a subordinated basis in accordance with subsection (2) below, guarantees to the holders of the Bonds (the "Bondholders") in accordance with Article 111 CO, irrespective of the validity of the Bonds, the Bond Purchase and Paying Agency Agreement and waiving all rights of objection and defence arising from the Bonds and the Bond Purchase and Paying Agency Agreement, the due payment of the amounts (including but not limited to, principal and interest) expressed to be due and payable by the Issuer under and pursuant to the terms and conditions of the Bonds.
-Accordingly, the Guarantor agrees to pay or deliver to UBS AG in its capacity as principal paying agent in respect of the Bonds (the "Principal Paying Agent"), on behalf of the Bondholders, within 7 (seven) calendar days after the receipt by the Guarantor of Principal Paying Agent's first written demand for payment and its confirmation in writing that an amount has become due and payable under clause VIII of the terms of the Bonds which is equivalent to the amount claimed under this Guarantee and has remained unpaid on the due date. - 2.
+- 1. Being informed that Swiss Life AG, General-Guisan-Quai 40, CH-8002 Zurich, Switzerland (the "Issuer"), issued and sold guaranteed perpetual callable subordinated capital securities (the "Bonds") in the aggregate principal amount of CHF 450,000,000 Swiss Life Holding AG, General-Guisan-Quai 40, CH-8002 Zurich, Switzerland (the "Guarantor"), herewith irrevocably and unconditionally, but on a subordinated basis in accordance with subsection (2) below, guarantees to the holders of the Bonds (the "Bondholders") in accordance with Article 111 CO, irrespective of the validity of the Bonds, the Bond Purchase and Paying Agency Agreement and waiving all rights of objection and defence arising from the Bonds and the Bond Purchase and Paying Agency Agreement, the due payment of the amounts (including but not limited to, principal and interest) expressed to be due and payable by the Issuer under and pursuant to the terms and conditions of the Bonds.
+Accordingly, the Guarantor agrees to pay or deliver to UBS AG in its capacity as principal paying agent in respect of the Bonds (the "Principal Paying Agent"), on behalf of the Bondholders, within 7 (seven) calendar days after the receipt by the Guarantor of Principal Paying Agent's first written demand for payment and its confirmation in writing that an amount has become due and payable under the Bonds which is equivalent to the amount claimed under this Guarantee and has remained unpaid on the due date. - 2.
 This Guarantee will constitute a direct, subordinated and unsecured obligation of the Guarantor and rank pari passu, without any preference, among such obligations.
-The claims of the Bondholders under this Guarantee rank on a voluntary or involuntary insolvency, winding-up, liquidation, composition (Nachlassverfahren), dissolution (other than pursuant to a merger, consolidation or amalgamation with another entity where the resulting or surviving entity assumes all the obligations of the Guarantor in respect of the Guarantee) or other similar proceedings of or against the Guarantor:
+The claims of the Bondholders under this Guarantee rank on a voluntary or involuntary insolvency, winding-up, liquidation, dissolution or other similar proceedings of or against the Guarantor: - a) after the claims of any Senior Creditors; - b) pari passu with any other existing or future direct, subordinated and unsecured obligations of the Guarantor which whether now or in the

-- a) after the claims of any Guarantor Senior Creditors; - b) pari passu with any other existing or future direct, subordinated and unsecured obligations of the Guarantor which whether now or in the future are expressed to rank pari passu with the claims of the Bondholders under this Guarantee (the "Parity Obligations"); and - c) prior to the claims of the holders of all classes of issued shares in the share capital of the Guarantor and any other securities issued by the Guarantor or the Issuer expressed to rank junior to the claims of the Bondholders under this Guarantee.
+- future are expressed to rank pari passu with the claims of the Bondholders against the Guarantor (the "Parity Obligations"); and - c) prior to the claims of the holders of all classes of issued shares in the share capital of the Guarantor and any other securities issued by the Guarantor or the Issuer expressed to rank junior to the claims of the Bondholders, including the obligations of the Guarantor under the Guaranteed Subordinated Perpetual Fixed to Floating Rate Loan Notes sold to ELM B.V. on 4 April 2007.

-"Guarantor Senior Creditors" means creditors of the Guarantor (i) who are unsubordinated creditors of the Guarantor, or (ii) whose claims are, or are expressed to be, subordinated (whether only in the event of the liquidation, composition (Nachlassverfahren), dissolution or winding-up of the Guarantor or otherwise) to the claims of other unsubordinated creditors of the Guarantor (including all existing and future unsecured, subordinated obligations of the Guarantor (whether actual or contingent)), except those whose claims rank, or are expressed to rank, equally with or junior to the claims of the Bondholders under this Guarantee.
+"Senior Creditors" means creditors of the Guarantor (i) who are unsubordinated creditors of the Guarantor, or (ii) whose claims are, or are expressed to be, subordinated (whether only in the event of the liquidation, dissolution or winding-up of the Guarantor or otherwise) to the claims of other unsubordinated creditors of the Guarantor (including all existing and future unsecured, subordinated obligations of the Guarantor (whether actual or contingent)), except those whose claims rank, or are expressed to rank, equally with or junior to the claims of the Bondholders under this Guarantee.